Supertramp: 1969–1972: Formation, Supertramp and Indelibly Stamped

-Supertramp were one of the first groups to be signed to the UK branch of A&M Records and their first album, Supertramp, was released on 14 August 1970 in the UK and Canada (it would not be issued in the US until late 1977).
+Supertramp were one of the first groups to be signed to the UK branch of A&M Records and their first album, Supertramp, was released on 14 August 1970 in the UK and Canada; however, this disc was not issued in the US until late 1977.
 Stylistically, the album was fairly typical of progressive rock of the era.
 Despite receiving a good deal of critical praise, the album did not attract a large audience.

-Dave Winthrop (flute and saxophone, vocals) had first auditioned for the group in March 1970 but didn't join until July, just before the release of the first record.
+Dave Winthrop (flute and saxophone, vocals) had first auditioned for the group in March 1970 but did not join until July, just before the release of the first record.
 He performed with Supertramp at the 1970 Isle of Wight Festival on 27 August 1970.

-The membership continued to change in the six months following the album's release: Palmer left the band in December 1970, followed by Millar in January 1971, who had suffered a nervous breakdown.
+The membership continued to change in the six months following the album's release.
+Palmer left the band in December 1970, followed by Millar in January 1971, who had suffered a nervous breakdown.
 Palmer, as Richard Palmer-James, went on to work as a lyricist for King Crimson.
 Palmer was replaced by former The Nice guitarist David O'List, who lasted for only one gig.
 A drummer from Birmingham, Dickie Thomas, was brought in during the interim until auditions brought the band Kevin Currie in February 1971.

+South African Russell Pope, who started out working as a roadie for the band and later handled their sound, talks of his first joining them and their early days: